ZimoJupiter/GNSS-SDR-signal-processing/README.md

 ### Initial input parameters

 The initial input parameters, including file names and paths, can be modified in the `initParametersOpenSky.m` and 'initParametersUrban.m' scripts.

+### Post-Processing

+To generate visualizations in the  `Figures` folder, simply run the `PostProcessing.m` script in the root directory.